Ade-omole/Stochastic_SIR_model/README.md

 # Stochastic SIR model
-NUMERICAL SIMULATION OF STOCHASTIC SIR EPIDEMICAL MODEL
+NUMERICAL SIMULATION OF STOCHASTIC SIR EPIDEMIC MODEL

 MATLAB simulation of a stochastic epidemic model adapted from the "Jiang, Daqing, et al., Asymptotic behavior of global positive solution to a stochastic SIR model (2011)."